sakasikai/blm-mll/source/CommandLineTools.md

 - `-words {Kmer,RevKmer,Mismatch,Subsequence,Top-NGram,DR,DT}`

   If you select mode in ['BOW', 'TF-IDF', 'TR', 'WE', 'TM'], you should select word for corresponding mode, for example Mismatch.
-Pay attention to that different category has different words, please reference to [manual](bliu?).
+Pay attention to that different category has different words, please reference to [BioSeq-BLM_manual](http://bliulab.net/BioSeq-BLM/static/download/BioSeq-BLM_manual.pdf).

 - `-method METHODIf `